-In September 2015, the South Atlantic Council's SSC recommended setting the ABC at the equilibrium yield at 75%FMSY.
+In September 2015, the South Atlantic Council's SSC recommended setting the ABC at the equilibrium yield at 75% F{MSY}.
 The equilibrium yield, 224,100 lbs ww, was derived from the most recent stock assessment for the blueline tilefish stock conducted through the Southeast Data, Assessment, and Review (SEDAR) process in 2013 (SEDAR 32 2013).
-The latter was a coast-wide assessment; that is, it applies to blueline tilefish along the U.S. east coast.
-Hence this amendment refers to the current ABC recommendation as the "stock ABC".
+The SEDAR 32 (2013) was a coast-wide assessment that applies to blueline tilefish along the entire U.S. east coast.
+Hence, this regulatory amendment refers to the current ABC recommendation as the "stock ABC".
 The SSC indicated that the recommended ABC is sufficient to prevent overfishing from occurring.